mctrusty/gamebook_parser/README.md

 gamebook_parser
 ===============

-files for parsing NFL gamebooks
+Files for downloading, converting, and parsing NFL gamebooks.